-- 2.14 This report is provided subject to our agreed Terms and Conditions of Engagement.
+- 2.16 This report is provided subject to our agreed Terms and Conditions of Engagement dated 8 May 2020.
 This report is provided solely for the Trustee's use and for the specific purposes indicated above.
-It may not be suitable for use in any other context or for any other purpose.
-We are not permitted to provide you with legal or tax advice.
-Therefore the information in this report does not constitute legal or tax advice.
-If you are unsure of your rights and responsibilities in this regard, you should consider obtaining advice from appropriately qualified professionals. - 2.15 Except where we expressly agree in writing, this report should not be relied on by any third party.
-In the absence of such consent and an express assumption of responsibility, no responsibility whatsoever is accepted by us for any consequences arising from any third party relying on this report or any advice relating to its contents. - 2.16 The Trustee may make a copy of this report available to its auditors, Authorities and to any person to whom the Trustee may be required to provide a copy under relevant legislation, but we make no representation as to the suitability of this report for any purpose other than that for which it was originally provided and accept no responsibility or liability to the Trustee's auditors, Authorities or any third party in this regard.
-The Trustee should draw the provisions of this paragraph to the attention of its third parties when passing this report to them.

-- 2.17 In conducting this review, we have relied upon information and data provided to us orally and in writing by the Trustee and other persons or organisations designated by the Trustee.
+It may not be suitable for use in any other context or for any other purpose. - 2.17 Except where we expressly agree in writing, this report should not be relied on by any third party.
+In the absence of such consent and an express assumption of responsibility, no responsibility whatsoever is accepted by us for any consequences arising from any third party relying on this report or any advice relating to its contents. - 2.18 The Trustee may make a copy of this report available to its auditors, Authorities and to any person to whom the Trustee may be required to provide a copy under relevant legislation, but we make no representation as to the suitability of this report for any purpose other than that for which it was originally provided and accept no responsibility or liability to the Trustee's auditors, Authorities or any third party in this regard.
+The Trustee should draw the provisions of this paragraph to the attention of its third parties when passing this report to them. - 2.19 In conducting this review, we have relied upon information and data provided to us orally and in writing by the Trustee and other persons or organisations designated by the Trustee.
 We have relied on all the data and information provided, including plan provisions, membership data and asset information, as being complete and accurate.
 We have not independently verified the accuracy or completeness of the data or information provided, but we have performed limited checks for consistency.

-As set out in Section 3.5, we are aware that City of Melbourne is currently negotiating their Enterprise Bargaining Agreement and salaries may be retrospectively adjusted but we are not aware of any other material deficiency in the data. - 2.18 The results presented in this report are directly dependent upon the accuracy and completeness of the underlying data and information.
+2.20 The results presented in this report are directly dependent upon the accuracy and completeness of the underlying data and information.
 Any material inaccuracy in the data, assets, plan provisions or other information provided to us may have produced results that are not suitable for the purposes of this letter and such inaccuracies may produce materially different results that could require that a revised letter be issued.